bool1/cohort-analysis/README.md

 - Java 8+

 #### Build
-- Clone repo, go to the base directory
+- Clone repo, go to the base directory and run
 - `sbt compile`

 #### Run